 - Aggravated – more serious in nature which requires a more severe penalty.
 Considerations for increasing assault are:

-- Assault to first responder – police, fire fighters, emergency medical technicians, etc.
+- Assault on first responders – police, firefighters, emergency medical technicians, etc.

 - Victim is pregnant

-- Victim is a member of school staff
+- The victim is a member of a school’s staff

 - Sexual Assault